derrykid/Linux_Cmds/networking.md

 The special address is reserved for purposes.
 E.g. loopback netowrk, router address, and broadcast address.

 - Network address at `0`: represent entire network
+- Router / gateway address at `1`: typically assigned to the first or last usable address in the subnet.
+It manages the traffic passing between network. such as traffic between private network and public network.
 - Broadcast address at `255`: the last address in the range.
 It's used to transmit to all host devices.
-- Router / gateway address: typically assigned to the first or last usable address in the subnet.
-It manages the traffic passing between network. such as traffic between private network and public network.

 ##### Network address